GhostlyDark/MM-Reloaded/README.md

 ## Usage
 - Use 7-zip to extract the pack.
 - The cache version provided is uncompressed HTS as it avoids stuttering that is caused by the decompression of large textures.
 - The PNG version contains the raw image files.
 It is only recommended for those who want to build their own cache files.
+Download Nerrel's MMHD pack for GLideN64 and copy the PNG files of the MLE build into Nerrel's folder.
+Overwrite all files when prompted.